wondrousWebWorks/burgersaurus-rex/testing.md

 - **Fix**

-    Absolute positioning was used for both icons on mobile devices in portait orientation.
+    Absolute positioning was used for both icons on mobile devices in portrait orientation.

 - **Verdict**